Bahar Şahin

-Bahar Şahin (born 4 May 1997) is a Turkish actress.
+Elif Bahar Şahin (born 4 May 1997) is a Turkish actress.

 Life and career

 Bahar Şahin was born in Ankara in 1997.
-Her family is originally from Artvin.
-When she was 12 years old, she settled with her family in Istanbul and pursued her education and training life there.
+Her family is originally from Artvin, and, when she was 12 years old, she settled with her family in Istanbul where she pursued her education and training life there.
 She joined the theatre classes during her school years. Şahin made her television debut in 2015 with the series O Hayat Benim.
 Later, she took part in films such as Yol Arkadaşım, Yol Arkadaşım 2, and İyi Oyun and was cast in a number of series such as Lise Devriyesi and Servet.
 Between 2019 and 2020, she rose to prominence by playing the character of Ceren in the series Zalim İstanbul, for which she received a Golden Butterfly Award nomination for Best Actress.
 In 2020, she made her debut in the series İyi Aile Babası and depicted the character of Yağmur.